noahehall/multicloud/providers/aws/services/networkingContentDelivery/apigateway.md

   - connect: the client sends a websocket upgrade request; until the `$connect` comletes successfully the upgrade request is pending
   - established: `$connect` was successful and the websocket api routes the request.body to the appropriate route based on the determiend route key
   - discconect: `$disconnect` is invoked after the connection is closed, anything after this is a best effort

+### Security

+- three options for authnz
+  - IAM: best for authn users within your AWS env or can use IAM creds
+  - lambda: best for integrating with external oauth services and need to run additional logic within a lambda fn or centralize authnz across AWS accounts
+  - cognito: best when starting fresh and want a managed service, or mobile apps

 ## considertaions